ivanphlau/ivanlau.github.io/_pages/research-interests.md

 My interests lie broadly in information, computation and optimization as well as their interactions with other fields and real-world applications such as communication, cryptography, and signal processing.
-I am currently working on Quantum Information.
+I am currently focusing on the mathematical theory of quantum information.